FlowFX/flowfx.de/content/resume.md

 develop more serious web applications.
 I got my first paid project in 2017 and have been working in the field ever since.

+I prefer

+- working part-time.
+Currently I work Mondays through Thursdays, and it greatly benefits my well-being and the quality of my work.
+- not working on stupid things like cars, bitcoin, or advertising.

 ## Relevant job experience

 - _Since September 2019:_ **Backend Developer at [ioki GmbH](https://ioki.com/), Frankfurt.**